kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 Header File: ``<Kokkos_Core.hpp>``

-Usage
+Description
 -----

-Kokkos View is a potentially reference counted multi dimensional array with compile time layouts and memory space.
-Its semantics are similar to that of ``std::shared_ptr``.
+Kokkos View is the programming model's main data structure, with multi-dimensional (up to eight), array-like semantics.
+It can be used on the CPU (host) and/or GPU (device), and has architecture-specific optimiztions, shared-memory parallelism, compile-time layouts and memory space.

 Interface
 ---------

 .. code-block:: cpp

-    template <class DataType [, class LayoutType] [, class MemorySpace] [, class MemoryTraits]>
+    template <class DataType [, class Space] [, class Layout] [, class MemoryTraits]>
     class View;

 Parameters